ok-oldking/pyappify-action/README.md

 ## Prerequisites

 Before using this action, you must have a `pyappify.yml` configuration file in the root of your repository.
-You may also include an `icons` directory for custom application icons.
+You may also include an optional `icons` directory for custom application icons.

+* pyappify.yml
-* icons(optional)/
+* icons
   * icon.ico
   * icon.png
-* pyappify.yml

 ### `pyappify.yml`